mike632t/x11-calc/x11-calc-instruction-set.md

 ## Program Counter

+Logically this is a 13-bit counter in the range 000000 - 017777 (octal)  or 0x0000 - 0x1fff (hexadecimal).

 ### Classic

-Logically  a  13-bit counter comprised of a bank number, a group  number, a 3-bit ROM number and an 8-bit address.
+The program counter is comprised of a bank number, a group  number, a 3-bit ROM address and an 8-bit memory address.

      12  11  10   9   8   7   6   5   4   3   2   1   0
     +---+---+---+---+---+---+---+---+---+---+---+---+---+